The story so far…

 Copyright (c) 2023-24 Giovanni Squillero and Alberto Tonda; distributed under Apache-2.0; available on GitHub.

-Byron is a reboot of the MicroGP project, stemming from the fourth epoch of development.
-The tool has been re-designed from scratch in Python to take advantage of the peculiar features of the language and of its huge standard library.
+Byron is a reboot of the MicroGP project: The tool has been re-designed from scratch in Python to take advantage of the peculiar features of the language and of its huge standard library.
 Byron further increases usability thanks to state-of-the-art cooperative platforms: the tool is available as a PyPi package; and the full documentation, sooner or later, is going to be hosted on Read the Docs.